 Many of our students are enrolled in Flexible Double Degrees and may be completing two degree programs concurrently (including combined with a degree outside of the College of Business & Economics).

-Students are selected via a competitive selection process.
-In addition, they must complete compulsory pre-requisite requirements and submit their online and video application to be eligible for consideration.
+Students are selected via a selection process.
+In addition, they must complete compulsory pre-requisite requirements and submit their online application to be eligible for consideration.

 - Attend a compulsory Information session

-- Must have successfully completed a designated number of courses (units)
+- Must have successfully completed a designated number of courses (UG)

 This is dependent on individual mentee needs and aspirations.
 All mentees are required to complete a series of themed milestones, prior to each meeting.
 Mentors may provide feedback and guidance on mentees milestones, during the meeting.
 Advice and guidance may also include general career guidance, understanding your role, history or industry, career planning and pathways, personal encouragement and confidence building, and/or specific guidance on searching or interviewing for jobs and internships.

 Your first meeting is the opportunity to discuss your Mentees specific needs and expectations, as well as set the parameters of your mentorship (when and how often you will meet, how you will communicate between meetings etc.).

 The Mentor Guidebook will be sent to all participating mentors at the commencement of the program.
 The Guidebook lists suggested potential mentoring topics, and a sample structure for your discussions, to assist in maximising the value of each meeting.

 We recognise our mentors are busy professionals, volunteering their time and experience to support our students.
 Mentees are encouraged to take responsibility for initiating contact and organising meetings.
 Building trust and a valuable mentoring partnership requires two-way communication, and at times, mentees may require gentle encouragement or support to help them feel comfortable in doing so.